Budget 2026 helps SMEs reposition for long-term competitiveness amid fragmented global environment: DBS

 The Budget 2026 statement was delivered by Finance Minister Lawrence Wong, who is also the prime minister, in Parliament on Feb 12.

-As Chen sees it, Budget 2026 lays out a blueprint to enable Singapore businesses to build “fundamental strengths” so as to stay globally competitive in the long run.
+As he sees it, Budget 2026 lays out a blueprint to enable Singapore businesses to build “fundamental strengths” so as to stay globally competitive in the long run.

 MORE ON BUDGET 2026